ENGAGE HELP CENTER

 Calculated answers

-This page will serve as a guide to setting up calculations in the activities to be able to apply them in drawing valuable analytical conclusions and creating conditional reports to the participants.
+This page will serve as a guide to setting up calculations in the project.

 Use cases